zikula-modules/Mediashare/docs/readme.txt

 UNINSTALL
 =========
-First uninstall like any other PostNuke module.
+First uninstall like any other Zikula module.
 Then manually delete all media files from the "mediashare" directory.